Minutes of Sibsey Annual Parish Meeting 31st May 2024

-PRESENT Two members of the public which included one member of Sibsey Parish Council
+PRESENT Sixteen members of the public which included two members of Sibsey Parish Council

 The clerk of Sibsey Parish Council was also in attendance who was present to take notes of the meeting.